Nginx Training Course

 Requirements

-- An understanding of TCP/IP
+- Understanding of TCP/IP

 - Experience with the Linux command line